pyramidhead/attackSurface/README.md

 # attackSurface
-given a domain name, discover all externally exposed hosts definitely still a work in progress
+given a domain name, discover all externally exposed hosts. definitely still a work in progress.